lblod/app-llm-service/README.md

 # Creating a custom LLM and finetuning it
+## Running a (Custom) Model Locally

+The service can be configured to run locally or remotely by specifying the inference endpoint of the LLM using the environment variables `LLM_API_KEY`, `LLM_ENDPOINT`, `LLM_MODEL_NAME`, and `LLM_ON_AZURE`.
+Ollama is an easy-to-use package for running LLMs locally and is compatible with the OpenAI standard, making it simple to switch between commercial and open-source LLM models for development and testing.
+Instructions for setting up Ollama with a (custom) opensource LLM model can be found at [ollama-server-custom](https://github.com/lblod/app-llm-service/tree/main/ollama-server-custom).

 # Demo

-A small demo of the search functionality is available under `source\demos`.
-The demo uses the Python `streamlit` package to create a simple interface where queries can be made using the mu-search dense vector search with the embedding created from the service.
+A small demo of the LLM functionality is available under `source\demos`.
+The demo uses the Python `streamlit` package to create a simple interface where the LLM can be prompted.

 To run the demo, you can follow these steps: